-If the affiliates of Banc of America Securities LLC, CIBC World Markets Corp. and SG Cowen Securities Corporation, in aggregate, receive in excess of 10% of the proceeds in the offering in connection with our repayment of amounts outstanding under our credit facility, the offering will be conducted in accordance with Rule 2710(c)(8) and 2720 of the NASD Conduct Rules.
-These rules require that the initial public offering price may be no higher than that recommended by a "qualified independent underwriter," as defined by the NASD.
+Because affiliates of Banc of America Securities LLC, CIBC World Markets Corp. and SG Cowen Securities Corporation may, in aggregate, receive in excess of 10% of the proceeds in the offering in connection with our repayment of amounts outstanding under our proposed revolving credit facility, the offering is being conducted in accordance with Rule 2710(c)(8) and 2720 of the NASD Conduct Rules.
+These rules require that the initial public offering price may be no higher than that recommended by a "qualified independent underwriter," as defined by the NASD. [] is serving in that capacity and has conducted due diligence and participated in the preparation of this prospectus and the registration statement of which this prospectus forms a part.
+The initial public offering price is not higher than the price recommended by [].

-The underwriters, at our request, have reserved for sale to certain of our employees, family members of employees, business associates and other third parties at the initial public offering price up to 5% of the shares being offered by this prospectus.
-The sale of these shares will be made by Banc of America Securities LLC.
+The underwriters, at our request, have reserved for sale to our employees, family members of employees, business associates and other third parties at the initial public offering price up to 5% of the shares being offered by this prospectus.
+The sale of these shares will be made by .
 We do not know if our employees or affiliates will choose to purchase all or any portion of these reserved shares, but any purchases they do make will reduce the number of shares available to the general public.
 Reserved shares purchased by our employees and affiliates will not be subject to a lock-up except as may be required by the Conduct Rules of the National Association of Securities Dealers.
 These rules require that some purchasers of reserved shares be subject to three-month lock-ups if they are affiliated with or associated with NASD members or if they or members of their immediate families hold senior positions at financial institutions.
 If all of these reserved shares are not purchased, the underwriters will offer the remainder to the general public on the same terms as the other shares offered by this prospectus.